Public-Health-Scotland/technical-docs/Posit Infrastructure/Best Practice with R in Posit Workbench.md

 ### Leave a clean workspace

 It can feel counter-intuitive to exit a session without saving the variables in your environment, given the obvious fact that those values will be lost.
-But what really matters is the R script that you produced, which loaded or generated that data in the first place—this is what you want to save for a number of reasons:
+But what really matters is the R script that you produced, which loaded or generated that data in the first place - this is what you want to save for a number of reasons:

 * A well-written R script can recreate your analysis in an automated way and using the most up-to-date datasets.
 You don't need to store old results as variables when you can quickly generate new ones on demand.
 * Good scripts will be portable, meaning they can be run in different sessions, on different computers and even by different people who want to perform your analysis.
 * R scripts have small file sizes, causing minimal impact to your available storage and making them easy to transfer to other computers or users.

 In order to write a good script that can run in any session by any computer, you should always assume the script is working in a brand-new, clean and empty environment, and is completely self-sufficient for the tasks it wants to do.
-If you create a script that uses a variable that only existed in your working environment and pass it onto someone else, they won’t be able to run the script since it relies on something only your session contains.
+If you create a script that uses a variable that only existed in your working environment and pass it onto someone else, they won't be able to run the script since it relies on something only your session contains.

 To avoid accidentally using an existing variable in your environment, there are some steps we can take which all focus around keeping a clean working environment:

 * Set Posit Workbench to _never_ save your environment to an .RData file when exiting a session.
-  * Access the RStudio Global Options menu by going to _Tools → Global Options…_
+  * Access the RStudio Global Options menu by going to _Tools → Global Options..._
   * In the "General" menu, open the "Basic" tab.
   * Untick the "Restore .RData into workspace at startup" tab.
   * Set "Save workspace to .RData on exit" to "Never".